Accessibility Menu

 SRI Program Manager

-Laura received B.S. degrees in Geography (emphasis in climate change and landscape dynamics) and Environmental Studies (emphasis in air, water and health) from the University of Utah.
+Laura received B.S. degrees in Geography (climate change and landscape dynamics) and Environmental Studies (air, water and health) from the University of Utah.
 Within the SRI, she coordinates and provides support for daily operations at all levels of program engagement, including students, staff, postdocs, faculty, and college leadership.

 L.rupert@utah.edu